-In order to remain in "Active" status at the College, students must be enrolled in and actively attending at least one course.
-If students withdraw from all of their classes, or cease to actively attend, they will be withdrawn from the College in accordance with the Attendance Policy.
+To remain in "Active" status at the Institute, students must be enrolled in and actively attending at least one course.
+If students withdraw from all of their classes or cease to actively attend, they will be withdrawn from the Institute in accordance with the Attendance Policy.

 A student who withdraws voluntarily or involuntarily from enrollment in a course is also withdrawn from the institution if the student is only enrolled in one course.
 However, a student enrolled in multiple courses who withdraws voluntarily or involuntarily from one or more courses may remain actively enrolled.
-Students may withdraw from all of their courses, and therefore from the College, by notifying the College in writing.
+Students may withdraw from all of their courses and, therefore, from the Institute by notifying the Institute in writing.

-Should students be considering withdrawing from a course or from the College, they should meet with the Associate Dean of Education or the Campus President in order to gain an appreciation for what the College can do to help them solve their problems and to gain a complete understanding of the decision they are about to make.
-If a student decides to proceed with withdrawal, the student must provide notification to the Campus President and the Registrar in writing and meet with the Director of Financial Aid to understand the Student Responsibility (see below).
+Should students be considering withdrawing from a course or the Institute, they should meet with the Director of Education or the Director of Nursing (for students enrolled in nursing courses), or the Campus President to gain an appreciation for what the Institute can do to help them solve their problems and to gain a complete understanding of the decision they are about to make.
+If a student decides to proceed with the withdrawal, the student must notify the Campus President and the Registrar in writing and meet with the Director of Financial Aid to understand the Student Responsibility (see below).

-Students who withdraw from a course or from the College will receive a grade of "W" if they withdraw before or at the time of attending 50% of the scheduled class days for the course.
+Students who withdraw from a course or the Institute will receive a grade of "W" if they withdraw before or at the time of attending 50% of the scheduled class days for the course.
 If students withdraw after attending 50% of the scheduled days of the course, they will receive a "WF" grade.
 The grade will be recorded on their transcript.